CombustionToolbox/combustion_toolbox_website/docs/source/tutorial.md

 # Tutorial

+With this short tutorial you will familiarize with the basic functionalities of Combustion Toolbox

 ## Getting Started
 Start MATLAB and browse for folder where you have downloaded Combustion Toolbox.
 To include files in PATH run this command in the command window:
 ```matlab